 Inhibition of human tyrosinase by 4-butylresorcinol

-4-butylresorcinol, kojic acid, arbutin and hydroquinone show on L-DOPA oxidase activity of tyrosinase.
+4-butylresorcinol, kojic acid, arbutin, and hydroquinone show in L-DOPA oxidase activity of tyrosinase.
 Determined by various concentrations of the inhibitors to allow for the calculation of IC50 values.
 This data is the average of three independent experiments.

 Inhibition of melanin producing in MelanoDerm skin models by 4-butylresorcinol

-Compare with by 4-butylresorcinol, kojic acid, arbutin and hydroquinone in melanin production.
+Compare with 4-butylresorcinol, kojic acid, arbutin, and hydroquinone in melanin production.
 Determination of melanin content of skin models was shown after 13 days of cultivation in the presence of various inhibitor concentrations.
 This data is the average of five independent experiments.

 Age spot lightening by 4-butylresorcinol

-Compare with by 4-butylresorcinol, kojic acid, arbutin and hydroquinone.
-Treat the spots twice a day for 12 weeks with respective inhibitor.
-Assess efficacy after 4, 8 and 12 weeks.
+Compare with 4-butylresorcinol, kojic acid, arbutin, and hydroquinone.
+Treat the spots twice a day for 12 weeks with the respective inhibitors.
+Assess efficacy after 4, 8, and 12 weeks.
 Data represent the mean of 14 subjects. *P < 0.05: statistically significant vs. the untreated control age spots.

 Dosage and usage of 4-Butylresorcinol

 The recommended dosage is 0.5%-5%.
 Although there are studies in Korea that have a certain effect on 0.1% cream, India has researched 0.3% cream but the market is mainly 0.5%-5%.
 It is more common, and the Japanese formula is still unclear, but POLA has been used.
 And the results and sales are quite impressive.

 As mentioned above, 4-Butylresorcinol can be used in creams, but it is insoluble in water.
 Others such as lotions, creams, and gels are also available.
 Both POLA and Eucerin have 4-Butylresorcinol products.